Payroll Tax Problems with the EDD and FTB

 Frequently Asked Questions

-• What happens if I don’t file payroll tax returns in California?
+What happens if I miss a payroll tax deposit?

 ο»ΏπŸ“£ About the Author